(source)

 Threat model coverage

-- E→P in-flight + inbound-queue exploit, inbound V1 + V2 halts (calls 1, 2).
-Critically also covers exploits that bypass the Gateway entirely (malformed proofs, payload-decode bugs, MMR weaknesses).
+• E→P in-flight + inbound-queue exploit, the inbound hold.
+Covers exploits that bypass the Gateway entirely (malformed proofs, payload-decode bugs, MMR weaknesses): messages are verified and held, and malicious ones can be dropped before reaching Asset Hub.

 Drawbacks